Week 1 in Morocco

 Soon we hear a knock at the door and it’s another English couple, David and Sue, who we were parked beside in Chefchoeun.
 They were also accompanying the others into the medina tomorrow and when they heard of a third couple from New Zealand joining them they realised it must be us, so they came over to say hi.

 We enjoyed a few glasses of wine together and a warm bowl of pumpkin soup Alan had freshly made for our dinner.
 Karen and Nik joined us later for drinks so we could all get acquainted before our medina experience.

 ** P.S.
 We discovered that Diamant Vert closed the day we left and was subject to a legal battle before reopening.
 By the time we left Morocco, however, it had reopened.
 Check before making your way here or for an alternative camping ground (that didn’t have a very good reputation) try Camping International Fez which is in Camping Contact (sitecode 21394).
 (GPS coordinates 33.99982, -4.97150).

 Today we headed into the medina of Fes, one of nine UNESCO sites in Morocco.

 The medina, dating back to the 9th Century, encloses 89 kilometres of narrow passages, some no more than shoulder-width apart.
 It houses 220,000 people and umpteen shops of all descriptions including many that defy description in Western terms.

 Camel and goat heads are hanging in the market, their meat for sale.
-Wafi tells us that the going rate for a camel is €2,800-3,000 so I wonder what price the meat sells for.
+Our local guide, Wafi, tells us that the going rate for a camel is €2,800-3,000 so I wonder what price the meat sells for.

 During summer, up to

 We visited thirteen different places today, nine inside the medina and four outside.
-Here’s a list and to read more please click on the link to access the full blog called Fantastic Fes.
+Here’s a list and to read more please click on the link to access our full blog called Fantastic Fes.